Dingpx/dingpx.github.io/_pages/about.md

 <h2 id='news'>News</h2>

+* **[July 2, 2024]** Two papers “QUAR-VLA: Vision-Language-Action Model for Quadruped Robots”, "PiTe: Pixel-Temporal Alignment for Large Video-Language Model" got accepted for ECCV 2024.

+* **[June 30, 2024]** One paper “GeRM: A Generalist Robotic Model with Mixture-of-experts for Quadruped Robot” got accepted for IROS 2024.

 * **[May 4, 2024]** One paper “RL2AC: Reinforcement Learning-based Rapid Online Adaptive Control for Legged Robot Robust Locomotion” got accepted for RSS 2024.

 * **[March 21, 2024]** A new [paper](https://arxiv.org/abs/2403.14520) about Cobra, an efficient multi-modal large language model, was released.
 [Project page](https://sites.google.com/view/cobravlm) has been available.
 The paper has been featured by [Hugging Face Daily Papers](https://huggingface.co/papers?date=2024-03-22)!
 [Demo](https://huggingface.co/spaces/han1997/cobra) has been available!